martinapz/Pacman-Game/PROPOSAL.md

 3. Week 3:
 This week I will work on the ghost movements around the board.
-The ghosts will move to the tile that puts them closest to pacman.
+The ghosts will move randomly.
 Additionally, I will implement the logic for the immunity tiles which means that the pacman does not need to worry about the ghost trying to eat it.